arronhunt/acrcloud-node/README.md

 ## TODO

-- ☐ Accept audio fingerprints in addition to audio files
+- ☐ Accept audio fingerprints in addition to audio files.
+- ☐ Remove fetch dependency and replace with https module.
+- ☐ Write better tests.
+- ☐ Move changelog to its own file.

 ## Changelog: